chmouel/blog/content/posts/kotlin-primer.md

 title: "Kotlin in a hurry (and Why You Might Actually Like It)"
 date: 2025-10-18T20:14:10+02:00
 ---
+> *Note:* This article was partly generated with AI while I was learning Kotlin.
+> It started as personal notes but turned into something readable enough to share.
+> Also, Hugo renders it better than my text editor.

 You’ve seen Kotlin mentioned in passing.